ontolex/morph/index.md

 <div class="note">
 TO DISCUSS: RDF 1.1 recommends NFC normalization for all entities.

 Unless specified otherwise (in the documentation of a resource), implementations SHOULD provide NFD-normalized Unicode strings for `morph:source` and `morph:target`, so that diacritics are separated from the base character as combining characters.
-This is a best practice that simplifies the writing of rules in many cases, as diacritic and base character can be manipulated independently from each other.
+This is a best practice that simplifies the writing of rules in many cases, as diacritic and base characters can be manipulated independently from each other.
 <div>

 </section>